1

 慎到,趙人。 田駢、接子,齊人。 環淵,楚人。 皆學黃老道德之術,因發明序其指意。 故慎到著十二論,環淵著上下篇,而田駢、接子皆有所論焉。

 Shen Dao was a man of Zhao.
-Tian Pian and Jie Zi were men of Qi.
+Tian Pian and Jie Zi were from Qi.
 Huan Yuan was a man of Chu.
 All studied the arts of Huang Lao and Dao De, and thus developed and arranged the sequence of their principles.
-Therefore Shen Dao wrote twelve treatises, Huan Yuan wrote upper and lower chapters, and Tian Pian and Jie Zi all had their own writings.
+Therefore, Shen Dao wrote twelve treatises, Huan Yuan wrote upper and lower chapters, and Tian Pian and Jie Zi all had their own writings.

 9